PuniCharana/react-redux-todo/README.md

 ## Contribution

-Please feel free to add new methods/ways of redux implementation.
-You can also add/sgare your way of implementing redux to your app.
-Any correction is very much appreciated.
+Feel free to share/add new ways to implement redux to react app.
+And Please do correct me if i'm doing smething wrong.

 ___
 index.css